Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion: Instability and Approaches to Resolve the Problem

 We integrate this over $V_{\omega}$ and obtain

 since all integrals of summands which contain $\Delta u^{\perp}_2$ exactly once vanish due to symmetry.
 We can simplify the last summand with Lemma \ref{inovalva} to

 for a linear, orthonormal map $H$ that maps $x \in \beta_{\omega} S^{m-2}$ to $\Delta u^{\perp}_2$, that is, embeds it into $\R^m$.
 One can then conclude that $H H^T = I_m - u_1 u_1^T - u_2 u_2^T$, since the rank of $H$ is $m-2$ and $range(H) \perp range(U)$.
 The division by $|V_{\omega}|$ then finishes the first part.
-The second part is analogous. \end{proof} We can observe that, in this case, choosing $\omega$ close to $\sigma_2$, or in that sense a low $\sigma_2$, will \textit{filter} out influence of $u_2$.
-This is indeed in agreement to the update which the rank $1$ best-approximation to $A$ would yield.
-Note however that we fixed $\|\Delta u_2\| = \omega$ (for simplicity) as well as that for $\omega > \sqrt{2} \sigma$, Example \ref{coloramaap} does not make sense.
-Allowing perturbations \textit{up to} a magnitude $\omega$ will prohibit that the influence of $u_2$ vanishes completely, hence $u_2$ is \textbf{never actually truncated}.\\ More importantly, the result $\widehat{f}_{\mathcal{M}}(A)$ in \eqref{conv} is not low rank, yet is close to the rank $2$ approximation $U (u_1^T M, (1-\alpha_{\omega})^2 u_2^T M))$, in which the first component $U$ has remained the same.
-While the averaged model as in \eqref{fastM} remains the root idea, it appears too complicated to use for the derivation of a stable method $\mathcal{M}^{\ast}$.
-We instead consider a slightly modified approach in Section \ref{sec:moofthsicorefu}: \begin{lemma}[Low rank matrix approximation using a variational residual function] In the first situation of Example \ref{coloramaap}, we have
+The second part is analogous. \end{proof} We can observe that, in this case, choosing $\omega$ close to $\sigma_2$, or in that sense a small $\sigma_2$, will \textit{filter} out influence of $u_2$.
+This is indeed in agreement to the update which the rank $1$ best-approximation to $A$ would yield\footnote{Note that we fixed $\|\Delta u_2\|_{6{F}} = \omega$ for simplicity as well as that for $\omega > \sqrt{2} \sigma$, Example \ref{coloramaap} does not make sense.
+Allowing perturbations \textit{up to} a magnitude $\omega$ will prohibit that the influence of $u_2$ vanishes completely, hence $u_2$ is never actually truncated.}.
+More importantly, the result $\widehat{f}_{\mathcal{M}}(A)$ in \eqref{conv} is not low rank, yet close to the rank $2$ approximation $U (u_1^T M \mid (1-\alpha_{\omega})^2 u_2^T M)$, in which the first component $U$ has remained the same.
+While the variational model as in \eqref{fastM} remains the basic idea, it is too complicated to be used for the derivation of a stable method $\mathcal{M}^{\ast}$.
+We instead consider a slightly modified approach (which will be used in the following Sections \ref{sec:stabmatrixcomp} and \ref{sec:moofthsicorefu}). \begin{lemma}[Low rank matrix approximation using a variational residual function] In the situation of Lemma \ref{coloramaap}, we have